The Fender Play Review: Growing Into a Good Platform

 We may also earn commissions on purchases from other retail websites.

 Fender is an absolute icon when it comes to electric guitars, so when the brand released its own way to learn guitar online in 2017, the guitar world sat up and took notice.

-Having only existed for a year, Fender Play is undoubtedly the baby of the online tuition world and they have a lot of catching up to do if they are to truly complete with the likes of GuitarTricks (running for 20 years) and TrueFire (with 27 years’ experience).
-Nevertheless, initial impressions of the new platform are good – although there are several issues worth considering.
+It’s only existed for two years and is still the baby of the online tuition world.
+As you’d expect, they have a lot of catching up to do if they are to truly complete with the likes of GuitarTricks (running for 20 years) and TrueFire (with 27 years’ experience).
+Nevertheless, initial impressions of this platform were good – although there are several issues worth considering.

 Some quick links to the sections discussed in this review:

 First impressions of Fender Play are great – the website and format are very clean, stylish and easy to navigate (much like a Fender Stratocaster!).
 Everything you need to access lessons, songs and tools can be found on the menu bar at the top of the page.

 The lessons and the lesson pages share qualities with other sites such as JamPlay, although Fender keeps things even cleaner and fresher in design.
 You are presented with the main video lesson, with everything you need under this video, including lesson information, tablature, a glossary and tools section.